Explore the wonders of outer space in Australia’s Warrumbungles!

 From our customers...

-See it with your own eyes! – After seeing the professional telescopes at Siding Springs (in the daytime), or visiting the Warrumbungles National Park, a visit to Milroy Observatory is highly recommended.
-Donna is a knowledgeable guide… read more to the heavens, and you get to look through a real telescope (something that professional astronomers don’t do, these days).
+• star rating See it with your own eyes! – After seeing the professional telescopes at Siding Springs (in the daytime), or visiting the Warrumbungles National Park, a visit to Milroy Observatory is highly recommended.
+Donna is a knowledgeable guide… read more

 February 28, 2023